Many of us take our daily run in the city. But there is something special about going on vacation, waking up early, and taking a run on the beach.

 1. New Balance Minimus TR

-These sneaker-type shoes are stylish and light, but equipped with enough cushioning and support to have a great run on the uneven beach.
+These sneaker-type shoes are stylish and light, but equipped with enough cushioning and support to have a great run on an uneven beach.

-Their mesh upper allows for good airflow to keep your feet cool while you’re moving, and the lace closure lets you tighten them properly so that no sand can get in and cause chafing or discomfort.
+Their mesh upper allows for good airflow to keep your feet cool while you’re moving, and the lace closure lets you tighten them properly so that no sand can get in.

 You’ll find synthetic overlays on the upper, which give some extra support to the foot.
-The rubber and synthetic sole gives good grip on any surface, wet or dry.
+The rubber and synthetic sole give good grip on any surface, wet or dry.

 The midsole rubber not only cushions your foot while you’re running on the beach, but it comes up the sides of the foot to offer additional support.

 The shoes have a 4mm drop, which is low enough to be close to a natural barefoot position but high enough to give a bit of forward propulsion.
 At 7 ounces, they’re light enough to not weigh you down when you’re already fighting sand.

 The premium liner allows you to run comfortably without wearing socks for as close to a barefoot experience as possible.
 Some individuals may find that the forefoot feels slightly narrow.